Undocumented, Dreamer & DACA Students

 Associate Director of Hispanic Initiatives (Bilingual Spanish)

-All Marqutte freshman and transfer scholarships are available to Undocumented, DREAMer and DACA students.
-For any scholarships or grants that require the FAFSA, Undocumented, DREAMer and DACA students may fill out the Net Price Calculator for verification.
+All Marquette freshman and transfer scholarships are available to Undocumented, dreamer and DACA students.
+For any scholarships or grants that require the FAFSA, Undocumented, dreamer and DACA students may fill out the Net Price Calculator for verification.

 Undocumented and DACA students may be eligible to receive privately funded merit scholarships or grant aid.
 They are not eligible to receive state or federal financial aid.

 For questions about financial aid, please do not hesitate to contact Susan Teerink, Director of Financial Aid, at email@example.com.
-For assistance in Spanish, contact Cheila Gonzalez, bilingual financial aid counselor, at firstname.lastname@example.org.
+For assistance in Spanish, contact Yesenia Valle-Gomez, bilingual financial aid counselor, at firstname.lastname@example.org.